aailyin/angular-training/README.md

 Please, install Node on your computer, then go to root folder of angular-training app and type _npm install_ in cmd.
-After downloading of all dependencies type _npm start_ in cmd and open browser.
+After downloading of all dependencies type _npm start_ in cmd and open a browser.

-The pages with done exercises are available by url *localhost:3000/static/html/lab$.html* where $ is number of exercise.
+The pages with made exercises are available by url *localhost:3000/static/html/lab$.html* where $ is number of exercise.